Koh Tao murders: Investigation

-During an hours-long interrogation, during which the police used Burmese food vendors as interpreters because the pair could not speak Thai, the suspects confessed to the murders.
+During interrogation, in which the police used Burmese food vendors as interpreters because the pair could not speak Thai, the suspects confessed to the murders.
 They stated they were driven by a desire to rape the victim following sexual arousal when they saw the couple kissing on the beach.
-The police said the suspects' DNA matched a sample of semen taken from Witheridge's body, and to the hoe and cigarette butts found near the body.
-Early police reports said Miller's mobile phone was also found in Zaw Lin's home, although the media had previously reported the phone was handed to police by a friend of the victim.
-In the trial, the prosecution said the phone was found smashed at the home of a friend of Zaw Lin's.
+The police alleged that DNA matched a sample of semen taken from Witheridge's body, and to the hoe and cigarette butts found near the body.
+Early police reports said Miller's mobile phone was also found in Zaw Lin's home, In the trial, the prosecution said the phone was found smashed at the home of a friend of Zaw Lin's.
 The police then forced the suspects to re-enact the murder in front of media, a move condemned by legal experts as prejudicing a fair hearing.

 Zaw Lin and Wai Phyo retracted their statements following a visit from a consular lawyer for Myanmar and said they had made their statements under duress, after they had allegedly been beaten, left naked in a freezing room, and threatened with electrocution and an extrajudicial killing.
 The national police chief, Somyot Poompanmoung, denied that torture was involved in the confessions.
 Thailand's National Human Rights Commission attempted to investigate the allegations, but police representatives did not appear at four scheduled meetings.

-A defence team from Bangkok, composed of nearly 20 lawyers, were only permitted half an hour to meet the men; a request by the defence to delay the hearing and allow more time to prepare was denied by a judge at the Koh Samui Provincial Court.
+The defendants were represented in court by a defence team from Bangkok, composed of nearly 20 lawyers.
+A request by the defence to delay the hearing and allow more time to prepare was denied by a judge at the Koh Samui Provincial Court.
 A 900-page police report was produced to guide the prosecution's case, but the defence were not allowed to see the report until the trial began.
 Public prosecutors initially rejected the report, asking for "certain flaws" to be fixed, more information to be supplied, and for the report to be made "more succinct".
 In December 2014, the suspects were each indicted on five charges: premeditated murder, killing to conceal a criminal offence, rape, illegal entry into Thailand, and staying in the country without permission.
 Wai Phyo was also charged with stealing Miller's phone.